Mamta070/Module--3/README.md

 ## *Introduction*

-The peoject allows to mint, burn and transfer the amount of tokens
+The peoject allows to mint, burn and transfer the amount of tokens also we can give allowance to the reciver address to spend some token

 ### *Requirements*